microsoft/conversationlearner/packages/cl-models/README.md

 In order to analyze the commit messages reliably they must be in a known format.
 To help writing these commits there is a tool at `npm run commit` which acts a wizard walking you through the options.

+For most use cases the only change required is to type a special word in front of your normal commit messages.
+Instead of "add function to compute X" put "feat: add function to compute X".
+Based on the rules "feat" is mapped to a "minor" release.

 Video Demo: https://youtu.be/qf7c-KxBBZc?t=37s